Smarter Drafter uses Path-based versioning to maintain backward compatibility when we release new changes to the API.

 - Adding new response properties to an endpoint's response.

-- Adding new a Connect event types.
+- Adding new Connect event types.

 - Removing an endpoint's request parameter or modifying its behaviour.